The Causes of Swollen Ankles and Feet

-A little bit of swelling in the ankles and feet is normal during pregnancy.
-However, sudden or excessive swelling could be a sign of preeclampsia, a serious condition whereby blood pressure and protein in the urine develop after the 20th week of pregnancy.
-If you experience severe swelling, or swelling accompanied by other symptoms, like abdominal pain, headaches, reduced urine, nausea or vomiting, or changes in vision, call your doctor immediately.
+A bit of swelling in the ankles and feet is normal during pregnancy.
+But sudden or excessive swelling could be a sign of preeclampsia.
+This is a serious condition that usually starts after the 20th week where your blood pressure shoots up and there’s a lot of protein in your urine.

 Foot or ankle injuries

-A foot or ankle injury can lead to swelling.
-Sprained ankles are the most common, which occur when a lesion, or a wrong step makes the ligaments holding the ankle to stretch beyond their normal range.
-To reduce swelling caused by a foot or ankle injury, you must rest to prevent walking with the injured ankle or foot.
-Use ice packs, wrap the foot or ankle with a compression bandage, and raise the foot on a stool or pillow.
-If the swelling and pain are severe, or if they don’t improve with in-home treatment, consult your doctor.
+To reduce swelling from a foot or ankle injury, you have to rest and not walk on the injured part of your body.
+So, use ice packs, wrap the foot or ankle with a compression bandage, and raise the foot on a stool or pillow.
+If the swelling and pain are severe, or don’t improve with in-home treatment, talk to your doctor.

-Ankle and foot swelling is frequently an early symptom of venous insufficiency, a condition whereby the blood does not move upwards sufficiently from the veins in the legs and feet, to the heart.
-Normally, the veins keep the blood that flows upwards with one-way valves.
+Swollen ankles and feet are often an early warning sign of venous insufficiency.
+This is a condition where not enough blood comes up from the veins in the legs and feet to the heart.
+Normally, our veins keep the blood flowing upwards with one-way valves.

-When these valves become injured or weakened, the blood that is filtered downwards by the veins and fluids, is retained in the soft tissue of the lower extremities, especially the ankles and feet.
-Chronic venous insufficiency could lead to changes in the skin, and skin ulcers and infections.
-If you experience signs of venous insufficiency, you should consult your doctor.
+When these valves become injured or weakened, the blood that goes down from the heart stays in the soft tissue of your lower extremities, especially the ankles and feet.
+Chronic venous insufficiency can lead to changes in the skin, ulcers, and infections.
+If you show symptoms of venous insufficiency, you should see your doctor.

-Swelling in the feet and ankles could be a sign of infection.
-People with diabetic neuropathy or other problems with the nerves in the feet, are at a high risk of contracting infections in the feet.
-If you have diabetes, it is important to inspect your feet daily to see if they have blisters and ulcers, because nerve damage could blunt the sensation of pain, and problems in the feet can progress quickly.
-If you notice a swollen foot or a blister that seems to be infected, talk to your doctor immediately.
+Infections are another one of the common causes of swollen ankles and feet could also be a sign of infection.
+People with diabetic neuropathy or other problems with the nerves in the feet have a high risk of foot infection.
+If you have diabetes, it’s important to inspect your feet daily to see if they have blisters or ulcers.

-Blood clots that form in the veins in the feet can stop the return blood flow from the legs to the hear, and cause swelling in the ankles and feet.
-Blood clots can be superficial (produced in the veins just below the skin), or deep (a condition known as deep vein thrombosis).
+Blood clots that form in the veins in the feet can block the return blood flow from the legs to the heart.
+If that happens, it can cause swelling in the ankles and feet.
+Blood clots can be superficial (in the veins just below the skin), or deep (a condition known as deep vein thrombosis).

 Deep blood clots can block one or more of the primary veins in the legs.
-The clots can be potentially lethal if they break loose and travel to the heart and lungs.
-If you have welling in a leg, along with pain, low grade fever, and possibly a change in the color of the affected leg, call your doctor immediately.
-You may need treatment with anticoagulants.
+The clots can potentially be lethal if they break loose and travel to the heart and lungs.

 Heart, liver, or kidney disease